MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/faqs-arc-enabled-vms.md

 > Applies to: Azure Stack HCI, version 21H2

-Azure Stack HCI, version 21H2 enables you to use the Azure portal to provision and manage on-premises Windows and Linux virtual machines (VMs) running on Azure Stack HCI clusters.

-This article answers some frequently asked questions (FAQs) about Azure Arc-enabled VMs running on Azure Stack HCI clusters.
+This article answers some frequently asked questions (FAQs) about Azure Arc VMs running on Azure Stack HCI clusters.

 ## Can Azure Kubernetes Service on Azure Stack HCI and Windows Server and Azure Arc Resource Bridge co-exist on the same Azure Stack HCI cluster?